Oh Shhh...: Music video

 The official music video for "Oh Shhh...", directed by George Buford, was released on July 26, 2024.
 It was shot in Ice Spice's home state of New York.
 The video starts with her being inside a glass case in a museum as an exhibit as elders look at her.
-She then goes to Ellis Island and dresses up as the Statue of Liberty, where she wears a green dress and uses a stack of cash as she holds up a torch and wears a crown.
+She then goes to Ellis Island to see New York City's Statue of Liberty and dresses up herself, where she wears a green dress and uses a stack of cash as she holds up a torch and wears a crown.
 She then meets up with Travis Scott at the Asian fusion restaurant Sei Less, which he name-drops in his verse on the song, where they are served with a meal of the entire menu.
 He pours some liquid from a can of Cacti, his hard seltzer brand, on Ice Spice as she twerks and then holds up a bunch of grapes to the camera as the video ends with the city burning down.